Module Catalogues

 Aims and Fit of Module

 This module offers an overview of some of the major works of British literary fiction that have emerged since the early twentieth century.
-Beginning with early modernism, we shall explore how British writers from a variety of different backgrounds have responded creatively to the dramatic changes in British culture, society and international standing over the past hundred years.
+Beginning with early modernism, we shall explore how British writers from a variety of different backgrounds have responded creatively to the dramatic changes in British society and its global relations throughout the 20th century.

-Following a loosely chronological structure, the module will also offer an introduction to some of the key formal transformations that have occurred in modern British fiction, encouraging students to examine some of the ways in which the texts engage with topics such as war; class conflict; colonialism; ‘race’ and ethnic identity; gender and sexuality.
+Following a loosely chronological structure, the module will also offer an introduction to some of key formal transformations that have occurred in modern British fiction, encouraging students to examine some of the ways in which the texts engage with topics such as philosophy and political philosophy; literary culture including popular literature; genre; class conflict; colonialism; ‘race’ and ethnic identity; gender and sexuality.

 Learning outcomes

-D To demonstrate an ability to analyse works of literature, theory and criticism in an independent manner that adheres to academic conventions
+D. Demonstrate an ability to analyse and undertake close reading (or textual analysis) of works of literature and criticism, in an independent manner that adheres to academic conventions

 Method of teaching and learning

 The teaching sessions are divided into two components.
 Lectures introduce students to relevant knowledge of modern British literature, the socio-cultural context and relevant works of theory.
-Seminars develop critical discussions about the topic.
+Seminars develop critical discussions about the topic and develop critical reading and writing skills.